a3informatics/Glandon/documents/design/biomedical_concepts.md

 | **hasProperty** | Links a datatype to its properties | 1:M |
 | **hasComplexDatatype** | A recursive relationship that allows ISO 21090 datatypes to include further ISO 21090 datatypes | 1:1 |

+## Enhancements

-Note: BiomedicalConcept needs to be improved by being an operational item (managed item)
+1. BiomedicalConcept needs to be improved by being an operational item (managed item)